 What has, and will remain constant, is that, to state the bloomin’ obvious, is that organisations, communities, businesses, causes, value creation only exist thanks to people.
 You are needed.

 Plus, however trite it may sound, change creates opportunity.
 Change creates gaps to be filled.
 It causes you to re-evaluate, to pivot, to move into new, unexplored territory, to grow.

 To thrive in this altered landscape; to continually bring the career success you desire, your agility and ability to evolve, have now become even more important in your career story.

-And that’s where the Innovating Your Career approach comes in…
+And that’s where The Innovate Approach comes in…

-You can get started today by taking advantage of the free IYC resources.
+You can get started today by taking advantage of the free career resources.
 Created and curated specially for you and your career adventure.